-A family planning user is an individual who has at least one family planning encounter at a Title X service site during the reporting period.
+A family planning user is an individual who has at least one family planning encounter during the reporting period.
 The same individual may be counted as a family planning user only once during a reporting period.
 Grantees should follow the table-specific instructions to identify applicable users.